The Best Bounce Houses for Restless Kids in Summer 2021

-As summer bears down on us and kids still don’t have enough outlets for their energy, you might think about investing in an outdoor or indoor trampoline, or maybe a water slide.
-But nothing transforms your yard into a garishly glorious amusement park quite like a bounce house.
-And nothing provides quite as much safe bouncing, either: These hideous but practical structures allow kids to jump and jump until they can’t jump anymore.
-They burn off energy and have a great time without having to leave the yard — which gives parents something resembling a break.
+As we leap into this long-anticipated summer of relative fun and freedom for kids, you may have invested in a stock tank pool pool or a water slide for the lawn.
+But nothing transforms your backyard — come summer, spring, or fall — into a garishly glorious amusement park quite like a kids’ bounce house.
+And nothing provides quite as much safe bouncing, either: These hideous but practical structures allow kids to jump and jump until they can’t jump another minute.
+The best kid and toddler bounce houses are safe, durable, and let kids burn off energy while having a great time, all without ever having to leave the yard — which gives parents something resembling a break.

 When you choose a bounce house, pay attention to the weight limit, so that you can get the most use out of it.
 You want one that’s easy to set up, and equally easy to deflate and store.
 The bounce houses on our list all come with blowers to inflate them, and in-ground stakes to keep them secured.
 To be perfectly clear, the American Academy of Orthopaedic Surgeons is not a huge fan of these structures, and suggests that parents follow some common-sense guidelines when using one: